Vaibhav7788/first-project/README.md

 # first-project
-this is ,y first repository
+this is my first repository